7 Cold Brew Makers Tested 2026 The $25 OXO Beat the $80 Toddy

 The 32-ounce batch size is perfect for 1-2 people drinking cold brew daily.
 The borosilicate glass carafe is dishwasher safe, the filter basket lifts out cleanly, and the whole unit breaks down in 3 pieces for washing.
 We made 14 batches during testing and the fine-mesh stainless steel filter never clogged or let sediment through.

 Brew quality is smooth and well-balanced.
 The rainmaker lid's even saturation means all grounds extract equally, no dry pockets, no over-extracted mud at the bottom.
-The resulting cold brew has clean chocolate and caramel notes without the bitterness or acidity you get from poorly extracted batches.
+Cold brew's extended steeping time (12-24 hours vs 4 minutes for hot drip) extracts 67% less chlorogenic acid according to a 2018 study in Scientific Reports (Nature), which is why cold brew tastes smoother and less acidic than hot-brewed coffee.
+The resulting OXO cold brew has clean chocolate and caramel notes without the bitterness you get from poorly extracted batches.
+OXO (owned by Helen of Troy Limited, NYSE: HELE) backs this product with a lifetime guarantee, one of the few cold brew makers with that coverage.

 Check OXO Cold Brew price on Amazon